Classic Creamy Coleslaw

 - You can prepare it in advance: You can make it a few hours in advance, or alternatively prepare the salad mix and dressing a few days in advance and store separately in the fridge.

-- It’s a crowd pleaser: This creamy coleslaw is always the first thing to disappear at a barbecue.
+- It’s a crowd pleaser: This paleo coleslaw is always the first thing to disappear at a barbecue.
 I always get compliments on how flavourful it is.

 - It’s adaptable depending on your diet: Make it vegan with vegan mayonnaise, or Whole30 by skipping the honey in the dressing

-What you will need to make this recipe:
+What you will need to make this Paleo Coleslaw:

 - Cabbage: I like using a combination of shredded purple and white cabbage which I shred myself but to save time you can use store bought coleslaw mix.
 If you are shredding the cabbage yourself, you can use a mandoline, shred it with a knife, or I actually prefer to use a vegetable peeler which sounds odd but results in really fine shreds.